D.C. school leaders struggle to reopen buildings for small groups this month as staff reluctance persists

 As neighborhood public schools remain closed, charters begin offering in-person learning for small groups

 Even if schools are allowed to reopen for small groups before Nov.
 9, it’s unclear how many campuses would open their doors.
 The school system gave its 115 principals the option of submitting a proposal detailing how they would reopen schools for small groups in the coming weeks.
-So far, just over a dozen have submitted proposals, though they are still trickling in, school officials said.
+So far, just over a dozen have offered their plans, though they are still trickling in, school officials said.

 Richard Jackson, who heads the Council of School Officers, a union for mid-level leadership, said there is not widespread buy-in from principals yet.
 He said school leaders are angry that D.C.
 Public Schools seemingly put the onus on principals to reopen their buildings.
-He said principals are frustrated that the city has not yet checked their ventilation systems and do not trust that their buildings are ready for students.
+He said principals are frustrated that the city has not yet checked school ventilation systems and do not trust that their buildings are ready for students.
 School officials confirmed that they will be checking every school’s HVAC system and will provide necessary upgrades by Nov.
 9, though they could not say how many systems have been checked so far.

 “This is a backdoor way of passing responsibility onto principals,” Jackson said.
 “If something goes wrong, they can say, ‘Oh, your local principal decided it.’ ”